Neutrino mean free path in neutron stars in the presence of hyperons: Neutrino Interaction

 \section{Neutrino Interaction}

 In this section, we briefly introduce the general formalism for the neutrino interaction with NS matter through NC scattering using linear response theory.
 Earlier work involved the calculation of NDCS and NMFP, including weak~\cite{Hutauruk:2022bii} and electromagnetic interactions.
 That work took into account the neutrino form factors such as the neutrino magnetic moment and charge radius~\cite{Hutauruk:2022bso,Hutauruk:2020mhl,Hutauruk:2018cgu,Hutauruk:2006re,Kalempouw-Williams:2005zbp,Sulaksono:2006eu}.
 However, to avoid complications, in the present work we limit our investigation to the Standard Model weak interaction.
+The following theoretical framework follows the work presented in Ref.~\cite{Hutauruk:2022bii} (see also \cite{Reddy:1997yr} and \cite{Horowitz:1990it}).
 The relevant interaction Lagrangian for the neutrino-baryon and neutrino-hyperon NC scatterings in terms of the current-current interaction is written as

 where $G_F = 1.023/M \times 10^{-5}$ is the weak coupling constant and for standard nucleon vertex (including free space form factor of a nucleon) is defined $\Gamma_\mu^{[B,Y],NC} = \gamma_\mu \Big[C_V^{[B,Y]} - C_A^{[B,Y]} \gamma_5 \Big]$, where $B = p,n$ and $Y=\Lambda, \Xi^{-}$, and $\Xi^{0}$ hyperons.
 The values of $C_V$ and $C_A$ for neutrons, protons, and $\Lambda$, $\Xi^{-}$, and $\Xi^{0}$ hyperons can be found in Refs.~\cite{Hutauruk:2022bii,Savage:1996zd,Carrillo-Serrano:2014zta}.
 They are summarized in Table.~\ref{tab2}.